rtlab1417/STM32_intro_shared/README.md

 # STM32_intro_shared
 ## Author
 ```
-Dr Tee Kian Sek
+AP Dr Tee Kian Sek
 Faculty of Electrical and Electronic Engineering
 Universiti Tun Hussein Onn Malaysia
 ```

-### Note by the author
+### Disclaimer
 This is a non profit learning sharing.
 The author assumes no responsibility or liability for any errors or omissions in the content of this site.
 The information contained in this site is provided on an "as is" basis with no guarantees of completeness, accuracy, usefulness or timeliness.

-# Title: Getting Start with STM32 using STM32CubeIDE and HAL
+# Title: Getting Started with STM32 using STM32CubeIDE and HAL

 ## Objectives
 1. To learn the MCU and its registers
 2. To deploy official ST IDE - namely STM32CubeIDE
 3. To deploy official ST Hardware Abstract Layer (HAL)

+This serves an introductory to those are interested in STM32 MCU.
+Not suitable for advance learners.
 The learners are encouraged to read the datasheets / manual and experiment the practices.
 The learning path and knowledge are applicable to other STM32 MCU.
 Refer to the teaching module attached in the root directory - **STM32_Intro.pdf**